auth0/auth0-PHP/README.md

 }

 // If there is a user persisted (PHP session by default), return that.
-// Otherwise, look for a `state` and `code` URL parameter to validate and exchange, respectively.
+// Otherwise, look for a "code" and "state" URL parameter to validate and exchange, respectively.
 // If the state validation and code exchange are successful, return the userinfo.
 $userinfo = $auth0->getUser();

-// We have no persisted user and no `code` parameter so we redirect to the Universal Login Page. if (empty($userinfo)) {
+// We have no persisted user and no "code" parameter so we redirect to the Universal Login Page. if (empty($userinfo)) {
     $auth0->login();
 }